Lanxin-MRDVS/Application-Algorithms/3D-Visual-Obstacle-Avoidance-Deployment-Instructions.md

 <em>Figure 19: TCP Connection</em>
 </p>

 - Parameters set via TCP remain effective until the camera is restarted, unless the power is cut off or other communication methods are used to modify them.
 If you want the parameters to remain effective after a power cycle, you can use the No. 10 message to save them as default parameters.
-The function of saving as default parameters is unique to TCP&UDP communication and is not supported by CAN or RS485.
+The function of saving as default parameters is unique to TCP&UDP communication.

 ---